 Given the ongoing popularity of white and gray kitchens, finding one with eccentric purple base cabinets is unusual.
-Even more rare is purple used as part of a very sophisticated scheme including drab vanilla walls and gray-violet accents.
-When we did some color matching for the scheme (all are approximate and vary in computer monitors) we found these are paint colors that would produce a similar scheme.
-But find it we did in this French loft kitchen.
+Even more rare is purple used as part of a very sophisticated scheme including drab vanilla walls which are similar to Pratt and Lambert’s Waxen Yellow.

 This kitchen reminds me of a European country cottage, albeit one updated modestly to include stone counters with a nice piece left over for a matching table top.
 While it may lack cabinetry detail, tile or whizzy appliances, it has plenty of zip and charm and we love the old-fashioned details left: window “ventilation” for the range, a vintage wall-mounted sink faucet and even the exposed water tank.